Multilinear compressive sensing and an application to convolutional linear networks: Introduction

 The authors of \cite{sedghi2014provable} consider a feed-forward neural network and show that, if the input is Gaussian or its distribution is known, a method based on moments and sparse dictionary learning can retrieve the parameers defining the first layer.
 Nothing is said about the stability or the estimation of the other layers.

 The authors of \cite{arora2014provable} consider deep feed-forward networks which are very sparse and randomly generated.
 They show that they can be learned with high probability one layer after another.
 However, very sparse and randomly generated networks are not used in practice and one might want to study more versatile structures.
-The article \cite{MalgouyresLandsbergITW} contains a preliminary work, by the authors of this study.
-It studies deep structured linear networks (without the models $\Mod{}$) and uses the same tensorial Lifting we are using.
-However, in \cite{MalgouyresLandsbergITW} the function $d$ measuring the error between parameters is only defined using the $\ell^\infty$ norm and it turns out not to be a metric.
-Also, the transversality condition of \cite{MalgouyresLandsbergITW} is sufficient to guarantee the stability but is not necessary.
+The article \cite{MalgouyresLandsbergITW} studies deep structured linear networks (without the models $\Mod{}$) and uses the same tensorial lifting we use here.
+However, in \cite{MalgouyresLandsbergITW} the function $d$ measuring the error between parameters is only defined using the $\ell^\infty$ norm and ii not a metric.
+The transversality condition of \cite{MalgouyresLandsbergITW} is sufficient to guarantee the stability but is not necessary.
 All these weakness are corrected in this extended version.
 The general result is also specialized to deep convolutional linear networks.